Gardening Basics #9: Making A Plan

 Remember, you are growing a nutrition garden.
 You will have a health food store right in your backyard.
 Make sure to invest time in a solid plan that brings you that much closer to your dream garden.
 There are thousands of books on planning your garden.
 Pick one up and get more ideas.
 You can never have too much knowledge about your garden and your health.

-Gardening Basics is an nine part series outlining how you can get a healthy and beautiful garden the pure and natural way
+Gardening Basics is an nine part series outlining how you can get a healthy and beautiful garden the organic and natural way